 Looking for a better rate on your auto insurance?
-Going online to get a free car insurance quote is a quick and easy exercise, and could net you significant savings if you find a cheaper rate and decide to make the switch.
-But before you cancel your policy in favour of a less expensive alternative, don't forget these important factors:
+Getting a free car insurance quote is quick and easy, and could bring you significant savings if you find a cheaper rate and decide to make the switch.
+But before you cancel your policy for a less expensive alternative, don't forget these important factors:

 Deciding to switch auto insurance companies before your annual renewal date may or may not end up saving you money, depending on what it's going to cost you to cancel.
-Remember that though the annual savings may be enough to convince you to switch, you're not going to see all of those savings in the first policy year since you're already partially through your term.
+Remember that while the annual savings may be enough to convince you to switch, you're not going to see all of those savings in the first policy year since you're already partially through your term.
 Plus, you still have to pay the cancellation fees.
-Some simple calculations will help you to make sure that switching in the middle of your policy will leave money in your pocket.
+Some simple calculations will help ensure that switching in the middle of your policy will leave money in your pocket.

-Then multiply that monthly savings you calculated by the number of months left on your term to get the true amount you can expect to save during the remainder of the policy.
+Then multiply your monthly savings by the number of months left on your term to get the true amount you can expect to save during the remainder of the policy.

 Switch: If the savings are significantly more than the cancellation fee, then it makes financial sense to switch mid-term.

-If you pay your premiums annually, then you can expect a refund for the remaining term of your policy from your Canadian car insurance company — minus, of course, the cancellation fees.
+If you pay your premium annually, you can expect a refund (full or partial, depending) for the remaining term of your policy from your car insurance company — minus, of course, the cancellation fees.